Cghlewis/data-mgmt-ed-research-book/_book/05-roles.md

 Once roles and responsibilities have been assigned, those decisions should be documented to avoid any ambiguity about who is doing what.
 While documentation is a topic that will be covered in the next chapter, I think it is helpful to break the rules and discuss just this one document here while we are covering the topic of assigning roles.

 A general roles and responsibilities document is one way to document your decisions [@ucdavis_pmlc_nodate; @colorado_school_of_mines_table_nodate].
+In addition to being a planning document, it can also serve as a reference document that allows your team to easily see who is on the project team, what roles they play, and who to contact for questions regarding various project aspects (for example - who to contact for data storage access).

 This document can be laid in any format that conveys the information clearly to your team.
 Below are two example templates.
 Note that these templates only list overarching responsibilities, not specific tasks.
 Specific actionable steps will be laid out in other process documentation such as Standard Operating Procedures [**see Documentation**] where names are attached to each task.

 <div class="figure" style="text-align: center">
 <img src="img/roles_responsibility1.PNG" alt="Roles and responsibilities document organized by role" width="70%" />